 Use of QCT in Clinical Situations

-By WHO definition, osteoporosis is a T score at or below 2.5 calculated by DXA of the lumbar spine, femoral neck, total hip and distal 33% radius.
+By WHO definition, osteoporosis is a T score at or below 2.5 calculated by DXA of the lumbar spine, femoral neck, total hip, and distal 33% radius.

 Definition of osteoporosis does not apply to any other densitometric method than DXA.
-If we apply WHO criteria of a T score to spinal QCT would lead to earlier age of diagnosis of osteoporosis and overclassification.
+If we apply WHO criteria of a T score to spinal QCT would lead to an earlier age of diagnosis of osteoporosis and overclassification.

-But bone mineral density as measured by quantitative computed tomography has at least same ability to predict vertebral fractures as spine DXA.
+But bone mineral density as measured by quantitative computed tomography has at least the same ability to predict vertebral fractures as spine DXA.

 Though diagnosis cannot be made on QCT, in absence of DXA measurement due to present criteria, treatment can be started if there is fracture probability in conjunction with clinical risk factors.